 Individuals may complete the Reading Certificate without earning the Master's degree.
-Three years of teaching experience is required to apply for the certificate.
+Three years of teaching experience is required to apply for the certificate and passage of the California Basic Educational Skills Test (CBEST).

 Prerequisite Courses: EDU 515, EDU 516